vitorguima/Running-a-Rails-application-using-Docker-for-newbies-/README.md

 Docker compose is a way to compose your application with diferent containers("services").

 ### Step 1
 Inside your application's global directory, create a document with the name 'docker-compose.yml' with the following code block.
+If you didn't specify the postgre database, paste it without the 'db' code block.

 ```Docker
 version: '2'